jakahann/traintables/README.md

 # A website to check for finnish train schedules by station

-A Nuxt.js single page website.
+A Nuxt.js single page website. checkout [Nuxt.js docs](https://nuxtjs.org).

-#How to run it locally
+# How to run it locally

 First clone this project to your machine
 > git clone git@github.com:jakahann/traintables.git